sourcegraph/handbook/content/direction/enablement/engineering-education/index.md

 These are the principles that guide the work we do in Engineering Education.
 Sometimes adhering to one causes us to compromise another, but they guide our decisions on what matters.

-- We lead by example by sharing what we’re learning and by teaching others.
+- We prefer clear and concrete communication over abstract words.
 - We encourage innovation and experimentation.
 - Learning is active.
 It is not our role to train teammates, but to facilitate - their learning.
 We prefer to create learning environments rather than doing top-down training.
 - Learning is collaborative.
-We encourage and equip others in their journey of educating peers.
+We encourage and equip others in their journey of educating their peers.
+- We value [continuous growth](../../../company/values.md#continuously-grow) in everything we do.
+- We lead by example by sharing what we’re learning and by teaching others.

 ## Where we are now